Emma Tenayuca: Legacy

+Emma Tenayuca developed Alzheimer's disease after retirement and died on July 23, 1999.
 Tenayuca continued to inspire activists until and beyond her death.
 The admiration felt for her can be seen in That's Not Fair!
-Emma Tenayuca's Struggle for Justice, a bilingual children's book that tells the story of her contributions to the pecan sheller strike, as well as in the play-dramas written to honor her dedication and contributions.
+Emma Tenayuca's Struggle for Justice, a bilingual children's book that tells the story of her contributions to the pecan sheller strike.
+Tenayuca's story is also seen through play-dramas written to honor her dedication and contributions.
 A full biography of Tenayuca's life is in the process of being written by her niece scheduled for publication in 2021.
 The South Texas Civil Rights Project has dedicated an annual award, The Emma Tenayuca Award, given to individuals working to protect civil rights.
-Tenyuca earned the nickname "La Pasionaria de Texas" (Spanish for "The Passionate One") due to her many demonstrations in the face of numerous arrests.

-The Party of Communists USA has a chapter named in her honor.
+Tenayuca earned the nickname "La Pasionaria de Texas" (Spanish for "The Passionate One") due to her many demonstrations in the face of numerous arrests.
+The Party of Communists USA even has a chapter named in her honor.